The TL;DR version is:

 If you’ve been tuned into any game development discussions, these terms need no explanations.

-Mobile stores and Steam have Shovelware (asset flips / fake games, broken or under developed games (bad controls & collisions, audio/video issues etc) where there’s a flood of apps onto the ecosystem, resulting in visibility issues.
+Mobile stores and Steam, itch.io, etc have a lot of Shovelware (asset flips / fake games, broken or under developed games (bad controls & collisions, audio/video issues etc) where there’s a flood of apps onto the ecosystem, resulting in visibility issues.

 flooded over saturated ecosystem with shovelware